UltraViolet33/Flutter-fetch-API/README.md

-# Flutter to practice API requests with Flutter
+# Flutter app to practice API requests with Flutter